 We now introduce IG-RL, a scalable DEC-RL method.
 IG-RL models objects (e.g., lanes, traffic signals, vehicles) as nodes in a graph.
 Edges of this (dynamic) graph represent the physical connections between objects (e.g., a vehicle node is connected to its current lane node).

 A GCN models this graph.
-Initial node embeddings encode observable features of the objects (e.g. the vehicle speed).
-Each inferred TSC-node-embedding is used to predict the $Q$-values of that TSC.
+Initial node embeddings encode observable features of the objects (e.g., the vehicle speed).
+Then, each inferred TSC-node-embedding is used to predict the Q-values of that TSC.

 The key for generalization is this graph representation.
 By modeling road networks at the object-level (vehicles, lanes, traffic lights) parameters are independent of any intersection or road-network structure.
 Therefore, the GCN only instantiates a small number of parameters which are jointly learned across an entire road network or even across multiple road networks.
 The same parameters can then generalize and transfer, without additional training (zero-shot), to completely different intersections and road networks (e.g., different structures) with different states (e.g., different traffic conditions).
 In turn, this generalization translates into immediate scaling to larger networks independently of the number of intersections.

 We first discuss how to decompose the road network into small MDPs and then introduce our GCN model.